June 12, 2017

 nothing says true love like posing in front of traffic, right?

 So now what?
 Where do I go from here?
 I know I needed to learn, but I didn’t know where to get the knowledge.
 I wasted a lot of time feeling sorry for myself and wondering why I wasn’t just all of a sudden amazing at photography.
-I spent a lot of time on the internet looking up local photographers.
-I reached out to a few who offered mentoring, but I couldn’t afford their rates.
-I spent more time feeling sorry for myself.
+I reached out to a few photographers who offered mentoring, but I couldn’t afford their rates.
+Then, I spent more time feeling sorry for myself.
 I was real productive during this time.

 Finally, when I was 22 I stumbled upon Corrie Kraft Photography and was hooked.
 She was amazing!
 Her photographs were stunning, and spoke to me on so many levels.
 This was what I wanted to be, but didn’t know how to get there.
 I took a HUGE step out of my comfort zone and sent her a message, asking if I could buy her coffee and pick her brain.
 I waited so so nervously, terrified of no answer, or even worse, getting a “no way, you’re crazy” response.
 Well, Corrie did neither of those things.
 She responded with an excited “of course!” and we got to setting up a date!